jyan366/Flappy-Bird/README.md

 ### Testing tools used
-Autoprefixer
-* Autoprefixer is used to parsethe CSS and to add vendor prefixes to CSS rules.
 W3C Markup Validation Service
 * The W3C MarkUp Validation Service is used to check whether there were any errors in the HTML5 code.
 W3C CSS validator